jteijema/asreview-google-colab/README.md

 6. Open the ASReview session.

-The ASReview session can be opened by clicking on the link in the second to last cell.
+The ASReview session can be opened by clicking on the link in the **second to last cell**.
 It will look something like this:
 `http://xx-xx-xx-xx.ngrok.io/`

 If prompted, click `visit site`.